 (1.24)

-To determine the probability of the measured value being located within a defined interval, an integration of this function in equation 1.24 would be required.
-Due to the mathematical complexity of this integral, a numerical approximation of an auxiliary tool should typically be applied.
+To determine the probability of the measured value being located within a defined interval, an integration of the function in Eqn.
+1.24 would be required.
+Due to the mathematical complexity of this integral, a numerical approximation of an auxiliary tool is typically applied.
 In doing so, the present Gaussian distribution can be mapped onto a “normalized Gaussian distribution.”
 The results of the solutions of the integral are then available in a tabulated representation.
 The initial point of this mapping is the integral of the Gaussian PDF (Parthier, 2008):